SAFCSP-Team/car-decision-tree-project/README.md

 ## Implementation

-- You will be given a list of questions stored in an array.
-- You should build a decision tree storing these questions.
+- You should build a decision tree storing the questions.
 - For each question, the user will answer (input) by either yes or no.
 - If the answer was no for any question, the program will print ("Don't buy the car").
 - If the answer was yes, the program should move to the next question until the last one.